RustForWeb/floating-ui/README.md

 This project is available under the [MIT license](LICENSE.md).

-## Rust For Web
+## Rust for Web

-The Rust Floating UI project is part of [Rust For Web](https://github.com/RustForWeb).
+The Rust Floating UI project is part of [Rust for Web](https://github.com/RustForWeb).

-[Rust For Web](https://github.com/RustForWeb) creates and ports web UI libraries for Rust.
+[Rust for Web](https://github.com/RustForWeb) creates and ports web UI libraries for Rust.
 All projects are free and open source.